Association for University

 Leadership

 Elected from our membership, the AUBER Board of Directors and Officers guide the growth of the organization and participate on several committees during their service.
 Position changes occur at the conclusion of the annual fall conference.
-To be considered for future board positions, contact 2023-24 President Brian Lewandowski.
+To be considered for future board positions, contact Jennifer Green, president of AUBER.

 Jennifer Green